yodrew/yodrew.github.io/_pages/make.md

 ### metric

-I give all measurements in metric.
-Unlabeled measurements are in millimeters (mm).
+All measurements are in metric.
+Most are in millimeters with -, x, or +.
+Examples:

+- 50- = 50mm
+- 50--60- = 50mm to 60mm
+- 50 x 40 x 3 = 50mm wide x 40mm high x 10mm deep/thick
+- 50 + door thickness = 50mm + door thickness
+- in a drawing, 50 = 50mm

 Are you used to the inches, pounds, and gallons of the imperial system?
-Get a handle on the brain-descrambling metric system in a split-minute:
+Get a handle on the brain-clearing metric system in a split-minute:

 1. Count to 10 and multiply by 10 like you do with other numbers.
 Wrangle no more with fractions and many conversion factors.
-	- basic metric conversions:
+	- basic conversions:
-		- length: 1000mm=100cm=1m (millimeter, centimeter, meter)
+		- length: 1m = 100cm = 1000- (meter, centimeter, millimeter)
-		- volume: 1L=10dL=1000mL (liter, deciliter, milliliter)
+		- volume: 1L = 10dL = 1000mL (liter, deciliter, milliliter)
-		- mass: 1kg=10hg=1000g (kilogram, hectogram, gram.
-Mass is like weight.
+		- mass: 1kg = 10hg = 1000g (kilogram, hectogram, gram) Mass is like weight.
 But it uses a balance, not a spring scale, so it does not depend on Earth's gravity.
 Build a darkroom in space!)
-	- cool intraconversions:
+	- cool intra-conversions:
-		- 1L=10cm x 10cm x 10cm (1000cm<sup>3</sup>)
+		- 1L = 10cm x 10cm x 10cm (1000cm<sup>3</sup>)
-		- 1L water=1kg
+		- 1L water = 1kg, thus:
-		- thus, 1mL water=1cm<sup>3</sup>=1g
+		- 1mL water = 1cm<sup>3</sup> = 1g
 		- brilliant! simple! humane!
 2. Make the metric system tangible.
 Visualize the following imperial near-equivalents.
-Use them to imagine my descriptions, and make estimations.
-Not for precise conversions or large quantities.
+Then use them to imagine my descriptions and make estimations.
+Not for exact conversions or large quantities.
 	- length
-		- 25mm = 1" (inch)
+		- 25- = 1" (inch) (Exact factor is 25.4-)
-		- 100mm = 4"
+		- 100- = 4"
 		- 30cm = 1' (foot)
-		- 1m = 1 yard & 4"
+		- 1m = 1 yard & 4" or 40"
 		- 3m = 10'
-		- 1km = 0.6 mile
+		- 1km = 0.6 mile / 1 mile = 1.6km
 	- area
 		- 1m<sup>2</sup> = 11'<sup>2</sup>
-		- 4' x 8' sheet = 120cm x 240cm (~3m<sup>2</sup>)
+		- 4' x 8' sheet = 122cm x 244cm = 3m<sup>2</sup>
 		- A0-A8 paper size system.
 A sheet's 1:&radic;2 proportion remain the same when cut in half the short way.
 A0 = 841 x 1189 = 1m<sup>2</sup>.
 A1 = 595 x 841 = 0.5m<sup>2</sup>.
 A4, the metric counterpart to North American letter size paper, is 210 x 297 = 0.0625m<sup>2</sup> (1/16m<sup>2</sup>)
 	- volume
 		- 4L = 1 gallon
-		- 1.7cmh = 1cfm (cubic meter per hour to cubic feet per minute; for airflow)
+		- 1.7cmh = 1cfm (for airflow: cubic meter per hour to cubic feet per minute)
 	- mass
 		- 28g = 1 oz
 		- 1kg = 2.2 lb